 /My Head Is An Animal

-I don’t do holiday romances – I’ve been happy with my main partner for fifteen years and married to her for four – but I do fall in love with music when on holiday on occasions.
+I don’t do holiday romances – I’ve been happy with my main partner for fifteen years and married to her for four – but I do fall in love with music when on holiday on occasion.
 This was one of them, on a holiday in Iceland.
-We were on a day tour of Reykjanesskagi, the southwestern peninsula of the island (the area many tourists only see when they land at Keflavík Airport or stopping off at the Blue Lagoon), and our tour guide put on some “local music”.
+We were on a day tour of Reykjanesskagi, the southwestern peninsula of the island (the area many tourists only see when they land at Keflavík Airport or stop off at the Blue Lagoon), and our tour guide put on some “local music”.
 It turned out to be this album, from a then-new band who’d unexpectedly blown up in the US that spring (the single Little Talks has since sold the equivalent of five million sales units (physical and streaming) in the US, and the album sold well beyond a million) but hadn’t yet reached the UK.
 They were similarly popular for a short while in the UK later in the year, and the debut album, when I got to listen to it on my own time, was a joy.
 Slightly whimsical, heartfelt indie-folk, basically, it is elevated by the twin vocalists and joyous backing vocals, that result in songs that are fizzing with life and nature – and on occasions referencing some of the folk tales of their homeland.
 The problem, perhaps, was quite how they followed this – later albums never quite had the same magic – but this album remains one I treasure.

 /KILL IT WITH FIRE